What is the Teralytic probe?

 The Teralytic platform is an easy-to-use dashboard housing all of the data and analytics for your land.
 Information from the 26 sensors measuring elements of the microclimate, soil, and gas will be aggregated in the cloud and sent to this dashboard for real-time snapshots of your soil conditions.

 How do I install the Teralytic probe?

 We strive to make probe installation as easy as possible and recommend that each grower use the Teralytic Installation Kit to ensure proper soil-to-sensor contact.
 Designed by AMS, the Installation Kit includes a custom-made auger, auger plate, and spikes.

 Once the LoRa gateway is connected, and you’ve chosen your probe placement, installation takes only a few simple steps: auger a hole, collect soil samples, apply a soil paste to each of the probe’s sensor cartridges, insert the probe into the ground, mount the head, and turn it on.
 View our installation manual here, and watch an install tutorial here.

 How much do the probes cost?

 Each probe costs $500 per year.
 This lease includes our real-time data analytics platform, battery and part replacement when needed, and API access.
 An Installation Kit and LoRa gateway are necessary to install and connect the solution—discounted for those ordering our 10-Probe Starter Pack.
 Click here to reserve your probes.

 Do the probes ship internationally?

 Yes.
-Teralytic has worked with farms across the globe to install probes for our pilot program, and our probes currently available for pre-order can be shipped to all parts of the world.
+Teralytic has worked with farms across the globe to install probes for our pilot program, and orders made now can be shipped to all parts of the world.